Nothing sucks more than being the first scuba diver in the group to run out of air.

 Maintaining a good level of fitness through regular cardio exercise can help improve your air consumption when scuba diving.

-Wear the dive equipment for the environment
+Wear the Right dive equipment for the environment

 If you’re diving a site where you’ll have to deal with some challenging currents, then we don’t recommend those cute little full foot fins you love.